FountainExponential/web/README.md

 ### Markdown extensions
 There are many Markdown Extensions to be found.
 For Fountain Exponential the ones that inspired the syntax for Yaml Front Matter, Attributes and Containers where essential for creating a coherent whole.
 The ones that come to mind are GitHub flavored Markdown, Markdig, Kramdoc, Pandoc, Jekyll, Hugo, Markdown-r, VuePress.

+### Core Knowledge
+The work of mainly Elizabeth Spelke that human and other living beings have innate mental abilities is inspiration for having a story format that supports that.

+### Data, Context and Interaction (DCI)
+The work of Trygve Reenskau and James O. Coplien is an inspiration as it takes Object Oriented one step further.
+By doing so it better matches what happens in the real world or in an imaginary world as in a game or on stage.
+The idea of entities performing a role in DCI, matches with agents, objects or geography performing a role in core knowledge and characters, props and locations performing a role in a story.